In reversal, US poised to approve Abrams tanks for Ukraine

 The U.S. announcement is expected to come on Wednesday in coordination with an announcement by Germany that it will approve Poland’s request to transfer German-made Leopard 2 tanks to Ukraine, according to one official.
 The officials spoke on condition of anonymity because the decision has not yet been made public.

+By agreeing to send the Abrams at an as-yet unspecified time under the assistance initiative, the administration is able to meet German Chancellor Olaf Scholz’s demand for an American commitment without having to send the tanks immediately.

-Weapons provided through USAI can take many months to several years to reach the battlefield.
-Much of the aid sent so far has been through a separate program drawing on Pentagon stocks to get weapons more quickly to Ukraine.
+Weapons provided through the assistance initiative can take many months to several years to reach the battlefield.
+Much of the aid sent so far in the 11-month-old war has been through a separate program drawing on Pentagon stocks to get weapons more quickly to Ukraine.
 But even under that program, it would take months to get tanks to Ukraine and to get Ukrainian forces trained on them.

-It’s also unknown how many tanks would be approved.
+It’s unknown how many tanks would be approved.

 Until now, the U.S. has resisted providing its own M1 Abrams tanks to Ukraine, citing extensive and complex maintenance and logistical challenges with the high-tech vehicles.
 Washington believes it would be more productive to send German Leopards since many allies have them and Ukrainian troops would need less training than on the more difficult Abrams.

+A U.S. official familiar with White House thinking said the administration’s initial hesitancy was based on concerns about the requisite training and the sustainment of the tanks.
+The official added that the administration believes that such plans are now in place, but it could take time to implement them.

+At the Pentagon, spokesman Brig.
+Gen. Pat Ryder said he had nothing to announce on any U.S. decision regarding Abrams tanks.
+But he said, “anytime that we’ve provided Ukraine with a type of system, we’ve provided the training and sustainment capabilities with that.”

-It’s not clear why the administration changed its mind on sending the Abrams.
-The reversal comes just days after a coalition of more than 50 senior defense officials from Europe and beyond met in Germany to discuss Ukraine’s war needs, and battle tanks were a prime topic.
+The administration’s reversal comes just days after a coalition of more than 50 senior defense officials from Europe and beyond met in Germany to discuss Ukraine’s war needs, and battle tanks were a prime topic.

-Ukrainian leaders have been urgently requesting tanks, but Germany had resisted mounting pressure either to supply its own tanks or clear the way for other countries, such as Poland, to send from from their own stocks.
+Ukrainian leaders have been urgently requesting tanks, but Germany had resisted mounting pressure either to supply its own tanks or clear the way for other countries, such as Poland, to send the German-made tanks from their own stocks.
 Kremlin spokesman Dmitry Peskov said the deployment of Western tanks would trigger “unambiguously negative” consequences.

 Defense leaders from the countries that have Leopard 2 tanks met with the Germans during the Friday conference at Ramstein Air Base in an effort to hammer out an agreement.

-On Sunday, Berlin indicated it wouldn’t stand in the way if other countries wanted to send the German-made Leopard 2 tanks to Kyiv.
+On Sunday, Berlin indicated it wouldn’t stand in the way if other countries wanted to send the Leopard 2 tanks to Kyiv.
 Germany needs to agree for the tanks to be given to Ukraine, which is not a member of NATO.

 U.S. and German officials have given mixed signals about whether the U.S. and German decisions are linked, and whether Berlin was hesitant to send its tanks unless the U.S. sent Abrams.